Royal Berkshire Regiment: Formation and antecedents

 In 1885, following its service at the Battle of Tofrek, the regiment was granted "Royal" status, to become The Princess Charlotte of Wales's (Royal Berkshire Regiment).

+The 1st Battalion formed part of the garrison of the Imperial fortress colony of Bermuda from 1893 through 1895.
 On 19 March 1896 the regiment, under Major Massard, was called in by the Penzance Borough Police and Cornwall County Constabulary to help quell disorder during the Newlyn riots.
 They arrived by train in Penzance at around 4pm and took temporary barracks in the town.
 Two hours later their assistance was requested by the Superintendent in charge and they assisted police in occupying the pier at Newlyn long enough to see in the arrival of HMS Ferret.

 The 1st Battalion was posted at Gibraltar from February 1900 to November 1902, when they joined the 2nd battalion in Egypt.
 The 2nd Battalion was posted to South Africa in February 1898 and stayed there throughout the Second Boer War (1899–1902), leaving for Egypt in November 1902.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and one Territorial battalion.